dodes24/rapid_fasta_analysis/README.md

 This program takes a FASTA file and returns various analysis of the sequence.
 Output: two fasta files, one with mRNA sequences and some stats about the nucleotide sequence.
 The other with the protein sequences and some stats abut the protein sequence.
+* Output from this program are two fasta files: mRNA gene sequences and hypothetical protein sequences.
+Four jpg pictures with charts about the sequence and also output in terminal some stats about the sequence.

 ## Main features
 * This program can find hypothetical genes and proteins in a genome sequence.